finlaysonstudio/jaypie-core/README.md

 ## 🐦‍⬛ Introduction

-Jaypie is an opinionated approach to application development centered around JavaScript and the JSON:API specification
+Jaypie is an opinionated approach to application development centered around JavaScript and the JSON:API specification in an event-driven architecture

 Beyond that Jaypie core tries to stay neutral.
 Jaypie libraries such as `@jaypie/express` build off of this core into specific ecosystems